jasc2v8/AutoHotkey_v2/README.md

 ## Note

-'This repository is for learning purposes.'
-Many scripts in this are from many sources.
+**This repository is for learning purposes.**  Many scripts in this are from different sources and have not been fully tested.
 They may be incomplete and may not work as-is, but are a good starting point to expand and enhance their functionality.